 Never Fear, The Slowpoke Heroes Are Here

-Don’t be ashamed of telling someone your PR or your min/mile pace.
+Anyway, don’t be ashamed of telling someone your PR or your minute-per-mile pace.
+No matter what it is.
 If they’re a runner, they’ll smile and be excited for you.
 Because you’re both runners.

 The running community is wonderful and supportive.
 We’ve all been at the back of the herd at one point or another.
 And we all will be again.

 If you’re the kind of runner who’s scared to sign up for a race because you think you’re too slow, put that out of your mind.
 If you’re worried, just make sure there’s no time limit on the race (or that you can finish in the time allowed).

 I promise that you will not be the only slow runner there.
 And even if you are in last place, you won’t be crossing the finish line alone.
 I have never been to a race where the last person didn’t just as many get cheers and as much applause as first place.

-You have to train and push and exert just as much to get to the finish line as anyone else.
+Slow runners have to train and push and exert just as much to get to the finish line as anyone else.
 That makes you runners.
 That makes you superheroes.

 So…what do you think?
 Are slow runners superheroes?
 Or should we all learn to run faster?
 Sound off in the comments!